Exeter City Council: Governance

 Exeter City Council provides district-level services.
 County-level services are provided by Devon County Council.
 There are no civil parishes in Exeter; the entire city is an unparished area.

 Political control

-The council has been under Labour majority control since 2012.
+The council went under no overall control at the 2026 election.
+Labour were the largest party, but fell two seats short of a majority.
+They subsequently formed a minority administration to run the council.

 Political control of the council since the 1974 reforms took effect has been as follows: